Recognizing and Prioritizing High-Impact Academic Projects for Faculty Success

 But not every opportunity or obligation is meant for everyone, and not all tasks will have a meaningful impact on your career, scholarly goals, or professional identity.

-For many faculty, this kind of strategic clarity becomes most important when navigating projects that will be evaluated by committees, editors, or institutions and that influence long-term scholarly direction rather than short-term productivity.
+For many faculty, this kind of strategic clarity becomes most important when navigating projects that will be evaluated by committees, editors, or institutions, particularly those tied to promotion, tenure, or book publication.

-Why It’s Hard to Recognize High-Stakes Academic Projects
+Why High-Stakes Academic Projects Are Hard to Identify

 The work of academia is varied:

-When everything feels and seems urgent it’s difficult to know which projects to prioritize.
+When everything feels urgent, it’s difficult to know which projects to prioritize.
 But the truly high-stakes projects, the ones that end up shaping a career and helping you meet your scholarly goals, don’t often present themselves as different from all the other work of academic life.

 Why Urgency and Effort Are Misleading Signals